CALL FOR PROJECTS

 Call for Projects

-1) On the application - page 4 -when you print it out, you will find the list of materials required to be sent with the signed application.
+a) On the application - page 4 -when you save and print out the application, you will find the list of materials and documents required to be emailed to the office including a scan of the signed application (listed above), the bank information for the application fee is also on application.

 Impressions of Filmmakers